NixOS/nix/doc/manual/src/language/syntax.md

     > [ 23 {} ]
     > ```

-    The complete function argument denoted as an `@`-pattern can be accessed inside default values.
+    The full function argument bound by the `@`-pattern is also brought into scope over the set pattern on the other side of the `@`, not just over the body of the function.
+    It can therefore be used in default values:

     > **Example**
     >